datumbox/VernamVeil/README.md

 When creating your own key stream function (`fx`), it is essential to follow best practices to ensure the unpredictability and security of your cypher.
 Poorly designed functions can introduce vulnerabilities, bias, or even make the encryption reversible by attackers.
 Use the following guidelines:

-- **Non-Uniform & Non-Constant Output**: Your `fx` should produce diverse, unpredictable outputs for different input indices.
+- **Uniform & Non-Constant Output**: Your `fx` should produce diverse, unpredictable outputs for different input indices.
 Avoid constant, biased, low-entropy, or periodic mathematical functions.
 The distribution of outputs should be as uniform as possible.
 - **Seed Sensitivity**: The output of `fx` must depend on the secret seed.
 Changing the seed should result in completely different outputs.
 - **Respect the Bound**: Always ensure that the output of `fx` is within the range `[0, bound)`, where `bound` is provided as an argument.
 - **Type Correctness**: The function must return an `int` (or a NumPy `uint64` array in vectorised mode).